cc5212/2020-drought-in-Chile/README.md

 # 2020-drought-in-Chile
-analysis on the current drought that is affecting Chile.
+Analysis on the current drought that is affecting Chile.
 [Francisco Munoz, Felipe Kruuse, Cristian Ahumada.
 Group 17]

 # Overview
 [TODO]